-THE BEST TIME TO VISIT HARRY POTTER WORLD
+WHEN IS THE BEST TIME TO VISIT HARRY POTTER WORLD?

 Obviously, the answer to the best time to visit Harry Potter World is your 11th birthday– but, realistically, the best time to go is a low traffic day.
 Ideally, pick slow or moderate days, not busy or very busy traffic days for your visit using a crowd calendar online for Universal.
 The best time to visit Harry Potter World is anytime in September, the first half of February, or anytime in November except the week of Thanksgiving and the next few days after it.

 If you go during busy or very busy days, you're going to spend so much time TRYING to see and do things, rather than actually doing them.
 On these overwhelmingly busy days, the lines are going to be awful for everything –rides, shops, restaurants and kiosks– and rather than wandering around HPW and taking it all in, you will have to choose what you want to see and do because you just won't be able to do it all otherwise.
 Typically, summer is too hectic at the parks as well as any school holidays.